BushMasterJM/Displayarr/README.md

 ```
 ## Configuration

-Since this is just a python script and some HTML, you can edit the HTML to your liking so that it works for whatever setup you have
+Since this is just a python script and some HTML, you can edit the HTML to your liking so that it works for whatever setup you have.

 ## Disclaimer:
 This script was mainly written by ChatGPT and then edited by me because I couldn't be bothered to write it myself.
 Also don't go after me for using a non production enviroment via flask, I don't really care.